-“In the operation room, I can use the Mako system to double check my plan and use the robot to make adjustments to the plan during surgery, as needed, based on interoperative feedback of each patient’s soft tissue balancing,” he said.
+“In the operating room, I can use the Mako system to double check my plan and use the robot to make adjustments to the plan during surgery, as needed, based on intraoperative feedback of each patient’s soft tissue balancing,” he said.
 “The robotic arm makes cuts more accurately.
-It also acts as a fail safe by protecting the nerve and artery in the back of the knee as well as the stabilizing ligaments in the knee.
+It also acts as a fail-safe by protecting the nerve and artery in the back of the knee as well as the stabilizing ligaments in the knee.

 “Basically, if I try to push the saw outside of the boundaries into a dangerous area, it won’t allow me do to that.”

 Seeing other surgeons utilize the technology encouraged Braaksma to do the same.